tigrisdata/tigris-os-docs/docs/legal/service-terms.md

     alleged infringing portion of the Tigris Object Storage Service to make it non-infringing; or (iv) terminate the allegedly infringing portion of the Tigris Object Storage Service or this Agreement.
-This Section 17.2 sets out User’s exclusive remedy and Tigris Data’s entire liability regarding infringement or misappropriation of third-party intellectual property rights.
+This Section 17.2 sets out User's exclusive remedy and Tigris Data's entire liability regarding infringement or misappropriation of third-party intellectual property rights.

-    17.3 **Procedure.** The indemnifying party’s obligations in this Section 17 are subject to it receiving: (a) prompt written notice of the claim; (b) except as set forth in Section 17.1, the exclusive right to control and direct the investigation, defense, and settlement of the claim; and (c) all reasonably necessary cooperation of the indemnified party, at the indemnifying party’s expense for reasonable out-of-pocket costs.
-The indemnifying party may not settle any claim without the indemnified party’s prior consent if settlement would require the indemnified party to admit fault or take or refrain from taking any action (other than relating to use of the Tigris Object Storage Service, when Tigris Data is the indemnifying
+    17.3 **Procedure.** The indemnifying party's obligations in this Section 17 are subject to it receiving: (a) prompt written notice of the claim; (b) except as set forth in Section 17.1, the exclusive right to control and direct the investigation, defense, and settlement of the claim; and (c) all reasonably necessary cooperation of the indemnified party, at the indemnifying party's expense for reasonable out-of-pocket costs.
+The indemnifying party may not settle any claim without the indemnified party's prior consent if settlement would require the indemnified party to admit fault or take or refrain from taking any action (other than relating to use of the Tigris Object Storage Service, when Tigris Data is the indemnifying